How to Mop Up Water and Prevent Costly Damage

 Don’t stop when the floor just looks damp—keep going until it’s as dry as you can get it with the mop alone.
 You’ll know you’re nearly done when the mop head feels only slightly damp after a pass.
 This persistence is what separates a quick wipe-down from a proper water cleanup that helps prevent lasting damage.

-Get the Most from Your Lola Super Absorbent Mop
+Getting the Most from Your Lola® Mop

 Having the right tool makes all the difference, and this is where a quality mop shines.
 A super-absorbent mop, like the Lola Cotton String Wet Mop, is designed for jobs like this.
 It can absorb multiple times its weight in water, which means you’ll be wringing it out less and cleaning up the spill faster.